 Our searchable bibliography includes over 400 publications, including environmental impact statements, agency guidelines, and many technical reports, websites, and journal articles prepared by government agencies, academics, environmental advocacy groups, and industry.
 These publications are:

-• Source Documents from which we have derived BMPs for the
+• Source Documents from which we have derived BMPs for the database, and

 • Supplemental Documents that provide more detailed descriptions of specific BMPs or background information on oil and gas development and its impacts (cited on our RESOURCES pages.)